organix/uFork/ufork.md

 A [proof-of-concept implementation](c_src/vm.md) written in C, and a [more robust implementation](ufork-wasm/vm.md) written in Rust/WASM.
-The instruction set and internal representation has evolved so the two implementations are no longer compatible.
+The instruction set and internal representation has evolved so the two implementations are no longer compatible, but each demonstrates important points in the design space.

 ## Inspiration